Yapeal/yapeal-ng/docs/config/DeeperDepthsOfConfiguration.md

 deeper and changed form.
 Something I have started doing is try changing Yapeal-ng from being a MySql only solution for PHP but to a more multiple database platform one.
 This is somewhat of a painful process.
-Even though I used things like PDO, using SQL-92 standard for the SQL, and other stuff to try isolating the DB interact from the rest of the logic it never the less ended up being more MySql only that it should have been.
+Even though I used things like PDO, using mostly SQL-92 standard for the SQL, and some other stuff to try isolating the DB interact from the rest of the logic Yapeal-ng never the less ended up being more MySql only that it should have been.

 I'm writing this right after I made a lot of the changes to this section